 Accounting and Regulatory Reporting Requirements – depending upon the jurisdiction, there may be metering requirements related to energy and GHG emissions regulations and reporting.
 Such requirements, by and large, are limited to total site metering of purchased fuel, heat, cooling and electricity.
 One exception to this is mandatory GHG reporting that requires monitoring of process emissions and/or metering of energy or industrial gases at the sub-site level.
-For guidance on treatment of process emissions in the beverage industry, please refer to the BIER GHG Inventory Guidelines.
+For guidance on treatment of process emissions in the beverage industry, please refer to the BIER GHG Emissions Sector Guidance.

 Utility ‘Fiscal’ Meters – many facilities rely upon meters maintained by the utility provider which relate to total site fiscal metering (meters used to determine the consumption charged for energy purchases).
 It is not uncommon for these meters to periodically give inaccurate readings.